Sparsity-Inducing Categorical Prior Improves Robustness of the Information Bottleneck: Related Works

-In this paper we assume the stochasticity of both latent variable and sparsity.
-In this aspect we differ from most of the existing works in this direction.
-Our method, \texttt{CP-IB}, by learning the joint distribution of latent variable and sparsity, tries to fully account for the uncertainty in the latent space.
-The Indian buffet process (\cite{singh2017structured}) is also a parallel way to achieve a similar objective.
-IBP induces distribution over infinite-dimensional sparse matrices where each element of the matrix is an independent Bernoulli random variable.
-As in the Drop-B, the Bernoulli probabilities in IBP are global parameters that further comes from a Beta distribution.
-Therefore, the sparsity induced by IBP is global and can make coordinates of the latent variable zero for all the data points.
-However, our approach lifts this restriction by learning the distribution of sparsity for each data point.

-In Table~\ref{tab:my_label} we summarize these different approaches by the types, stochastic (S) or deterministic (D), of the latent variable and the sparsity.
-The table shows that very few works incorporate stochasticity in the latent variable as well as the sparsity-inducing mechanism.
+In this paper, with \texttt{SparC-IB}, we model stochasticity in both latent variables and sparsity, and we relax the global sparsity assumption by learning the distribution of (local) sparsity for each data point.
+In this regard, we differ from other latent-variable models.
+In \hyperref[tab:my_label]{Table 1} we summarize these different approaches by the types, stochastic (S) or deterministic (D), of the latent variable and the sparsity.
+Furthermore, we characterize the sparsity induced by each method by whether they impose global (G) or local (L) sparsity.
+The table shows that very few works incorporate stochasticity in both latent variable and sparsity-inducing mechanism.